The Lawrence Hall of Science

 Yes, our adult Summer Camp staff are First Aid (EpiPen included) trained and CPR certified.

 Yes, you can pick up your child before 4:00 p.m. or drop them off after 9:00 a.m. if needed.
-To properly notify staff, please email lhsreg@berkeley.edu with as much information as you can provide (such as your child’s full name, what grade they are in, who will be picking up your child, and what day/time they will be picked up).
-You may also call The Lawrence at (510) 642-5134 and leave a message (staff check phone messages beginning at 10:00 a.m.).
-In addition, you may confirm an early pickup the day of with the staff member who checks in your child in the morning.
+To properly notify staff, please email lhscamps@berkeley.edu with as much information as possible (such as your child’s full name, what grade they are in, who will pick up your child, and what day/time they will be picked up).
+In addition, you may confirm an early pickup the same day with the staff member who checks in your child in the morning.

 Because we have no aftercare available, we ask that you are at The Lawrence and ready to sign out your camper at 4:00 p.m.
 Consistent late pick-ups may result in your camper being excused from the program.

 Yes.
-If the adult picking up your child is not someone previously listed as an approved pickup person, please email lhsreg@berkeley.edu with the name and phone number of the person who will pick up your child.
-If you know what day(s) this adult will pick up your camper, please include this in the email.
+If the adult picking up your child is not someone previously listed as an approved pickup person, please email lhsreg@berkeley.edu to receive the appropriate form.

-Unfortunately no, we are not offering Extended Day.
+Unfortunately no, we are not offering Extended Day Care.
 There is no drop-off before 8:55 a.m. and no pickup after 4:00 p.m.

-No, this year, we are focusing on the entering grade 1–6 bands.
-We will not be able to accommodate children below these grade bands in camp.
+No, we are focusing on the entering grade 1–6 bands this year.
+We cannot accommodate children below these grade bands in camp.

-Due to rising costs, we, unfortunately, had to eliminate discounts to Members.
-Instead, Members now receive priority registration for the camps and dates they want ahead of general public registration.
-If you have questions regarding membership, please email us at thelawrencemembers@berkeley.edu.
-To purchase or renew a membership, please go to our Membership page.
+Due to rising costs, we eliminated discounts for Members.
+Instead, Members now receive priority registration for the camps and dates ahead of general public registration.
+If you have questions regarding Membership, please email us at thelawrencemembers@berkeley.edu.
+To purchase or renew a Membership, please go here.
 Thank you for your support.

 No, we do not offer discounts for multiple children or multiple sessions.